 Donor insemination is another technique used for the fertility treatment.
 The huge customer base for donor insemination due to low cost and simpler technique is a key factor driving the market growth.
 However, low success rate as compared to other fertility techniques is a factor that may hinder the market growth.

 North America led with a market share of 34% in terms of revenue in 2018.
 This is majorly attributed to growing prevalence of infertility among the American population.
 For instance, according to the U.S. Department of Health and Human Services statistics updated in 2017, around 6.1 million women between the age of 15 to 44 face difficulty in getting pregnant or staying pregnant.

 Europe held the second largest revenue share in 2018, attributed to the factors such as lower treatment cost compared to U.S. and Canada and rise in the number of IVF centers.
 Emergence of fertility tourism is also driving the regional demand.

-Asia pacific market is expected witness lucrative CAGR of 5.0% over the forecast period.
+Asia pacific market is expected to witness a lucrative CAGR of 5.0% over the forecast period.
 Growing demand for ART and low cost treatment are some of the factors that are expected drive the regional growth.
-Furthermore, supportive legislative framework is another factor boosting the market.
+Furthermore, a supportive legislative framework is another factor boosting the market.